-Ward 6 Ward 6 Name of Settlement Number of Service Level No Service at All Intervention Required Households Above RDP Below RDP Dikheleng 1869 1607 262 0 In practical terms, there are no households still using any other sanitation network except the water borne toilets in this ward.
+Ward 6 Name of Settlement Number of Service Leve I No Service at All Intervention Required Households Above RDP Below RDP Dikheleng 1869 1607 262 0 In practical terms, there are no households still using any other sanitation network except the water borne toilets in this ward.
 The municipality should make a thorough investigation whether bucket toilets still exist in this ward to validate the StatSA information.
-Ward 7 Ward 7 Name of Settlement Service Level No Service at All Intervention Required

-Number of Households Above RDP Below RDP

-Phuma 1942 1670 272 0 In practical terms, there are no households still using any other sanitation network except the water borne toilets in this ward.
+Ward 7 Name of Settlement Number of Service Leve l No Service at All Intervention Required Households Above RDP Below RDP Phuma 1942 1670 272 0 In practical terms, there are no households still using any other sanitation network except the water borne toilets in this ward.
 The municipality should make a thorough investigation whether bucket toilets still exist in this ward to validate the StatSA information.

-Ward 8

-Name of Settlement Number of Service Level No Service at All Intervention Required

-Households Above RDP Below RDP

-Mpumalanga 1808 1555 253 0 In practical terms, there are no households still using any other sanitation network except the water borne toilets in this ward.
+Ward 8 Name of Settlement Number of Service Level No Service at All Intervention Required Households Above RDP Below RDP Mpumalanga 1808 1555 253 0 In practical terms, there are no households still using any other sanitation network except the water borne toilets in this ward.
 The municipality should make a thorough investigation whether bucket toilets still exist in this ward to validate the StatSA information.

-Ward 9

-Name of Settlement Number of Service Level No Service at All Intervention Required
+Ward 9 Name of Settlement Service Leve I No Service at All Intervention Required

-Households Above RDP Below RDP
+Number of Households Above RDP Below RDP

-Mzwinking Naledi 2538 2183 355 Households below RDP level use pit-latrines.
+Mzwinking Naledi 2538 2183 355 Households below RDP level use pit- latrines.
 In practical terms, there are no households still using any other sanitation network except the water borne toilets in this ward.
 The municipality should make a thorough investigation whether bucket toilets still exist in this ward to validate the StatSA information.

 Ward 10

 Name of Settlement Number of Service Level No Service at All Intervention Required

 Households Above RDP Below RDP

 1947 1674 273 In this ward, most households are in the farming areas and use pitlatrines and/or flush toilets connected to a septic tank.
 Basic sanitation network cannot be extended to households in farms due to lack of sanitation and water infrastructure there.
 Farm dwellers use pit latrines for sanitation.
 Farm-owners use flush toilets connected to a septic tank or conservancy for sanitation.

 Ward 11

 Name of Settlement Number of Service Level No Service at All Intervention Required

 Households Above RDP Below RDP

 Ditshehlong 2549 2292 257 Use pit-latrines for households in informal settlements.
+None

+Ward 12

-None Ward 12 Name of Settlement Number of Service Level No Service at All Intervention Required Households Above RDP Below RDP Dithurumu Botharnia 9 Bothaville Meyerhof 1866 1605 261 Sewer reticulation network is installed for the 665 Botharnia households and residents have constructed their own toilets.
-Sewer reticulation network is installed for the 665 Botharnia households and residents have constructed their own toilets.
+Name of Settlement Number of Service Leve No Service at All Intervention Required

+Households Above RDP Below RDP

+Dithurumu 1866 1605 261 Sewer reticulation Sewer reticulation network is installed for the 665

+Botharnia 9 network is installed for Botharnia households and residents have the

+Bothaville the 665 Botharnia responsibility to construct own toilets.

+Meyerhof households and

+residents have the

+responsibility to

+construct their own

+toilets.

 Total 23653 20357 3212